servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

 ### 2. `NestedCommandLogger`, priority: 11_000

-This filter is responsible for logging all nested commands.
+This filter is responsible for logging all nested commands, i.e. commands called while running other commands.

-You are free to call one command from another, and it's implied that each command implements its own invalidation properly, so "parent" commands shouldn't do anything special to process invalidations for "child" commands - thanks to this handler.
+It's implied that each command implements its own invalidation logic, so "parent" commands shouldn't do anything special to process invalidations for "child" commands - and thanks to this handler, they shouldn't even call them explicitly inside the invalidation block - it happens automatically.

-I won't dig deeply into the details of how it works yet, let's just assume it does the job - for now :)
+I won't dig into the details of how it works just yet, let's just assume it does the job - for now.

 ### 3. `TransientOperationScopeProvider`, priority: 10_000